talos-rit/project_documentation/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Default Issue Template
+name: Simple Issue Template
-about: Use this template for tracking new features.
+about: Use this template for tracking new features and small tasks.
-title: "Default Issue Template"
+title: "Simple Issue Template"
 labels:
 assignees:
 ---